Narato/Narato.ResponseMiddleware/README.md

 * ForbiddenException => 403 statuscode
 * ExceptionWithFeedback => error model with statuscode 500. **Important** to note here is that these messages will always be shown, even when running in a production environment
 * any other exception => error model with statuscode 500. **Important** to note here is that the message on these exceptions will **only** be shown when running in a development environment.
 In anything else, a generic "please contact support" message will be shown

+These mappings can be extended/replaced. see section [2.2.3](#223-exception-mapping-hooks) for more info
 ##### 2.2.1 recommended error model
 An example of an error model:
 ```json